Choose another writer in this calendar:

 The Jansenists, who were never officially accepted by the Catholic Church, were named after Cornelius Jansenius (1587-1638), a Flemish theologian.
 The Jansenists argued that since the Fall in the Garden of Eden, all humankind has been corrupted by sin.
 Their objection to the Jesuits stemmed from what they saw as the over-reliance of the Jesuits on human free will, to the detriment of divine grace.
 Jansenius, in his book Augustinus, stated that the salvation of the individual man must be achieved by a combination of his own effort and the free-will to exercise his natural ability together with supernatural grace.

 On his father's second retirement, Pascal returned in 1647 to Paris, where his physical condition improved.
 He was adviced by a doctor to give up all continued mental labor, and seek as much as possible all opportunities to divet himself.
 Until 1654 Pascal devoted himself to mathematics and scientific studies, but he also spent time in the company of young men of leisure.
 His sister Gilberte called his wordly period "the time of his life that was worst employed."
-One of Pascal's partying friends introduced him to chevalier de Méré, an expert gambler, who brought him the so-called problem of points.
+(Of Men and Numbers: The Story of the Great Mathematicians by Jane Muir, 1996, p.
+94) One of Pascal's partying friends introduced him to chevalier de Méré, an expert gambler, who brought him the so-called problem of points.
 Pascal solved the puzzle with Fermat, a lawyer and polymath.
 As a byproduct, they established the foundations of the modern theory of probability.
 At the heart of their computational method was a triangle array called Pascal's triangle, actually discovered by a Chinese mathematician, Jia Xian, around 1050, published by Zhu Shijie, in 1303, and discussed in a work by the Italian Renaissance mathematician Gerolamo Cardano.

 - - 1